xiaohuiwang000/xiaohuiwang000.github.io/_pages/about.md

 Hi!
 I am **Xiaohui Wang**, a final-year undergraduate student majoring in Electronic Information Science and Technology at [Fudan University](https://www.fudan.edu.cn).
 I am fortunate to be advised by [Prof. Tao Chen](https://eetchen.github.io/) at the Fudan EDL Lab.
 I also work closely with Dr. Peng Ye (Postdoc at [MMLab@CUHK](https://mmlab.ie.cuhk.edu.hk).
 My research interests lie in **Efficient AI** and **Embodied AI**.

+In Fall 2026, I will be joining [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/) as a Ph.D. student.

-I am proud to have received the **National Scholarship (2022-2023)** for my academic achievements.
+I am proud to have received the **National Scholarship twice (2022–2023, 2024–2025)** for my academic achievements.
 I am passionate about exploring ways to enhance AI systems for more efficient and versatile real-world applications.

 I have worked as a **research intern** at [MMLab@HKU](https://mmlab.hk) under the supervision of [Prof. Ping Luo](http://luoping.me/).
 I am excited to work alongside talented researchers.